 A Giants Causeway tour allows you to cover the UNESCO World Heritage site in the countryside.
 You and your family will have a tour guide that takes you through the main attractions like the Carrickfergus Castle and the Old Bushmills distillery (for the parents, of course).

 Regardless of where you stay in Belfast, there are tons of things to do in Northern Ireland for families.
-Unique day trips are available for every kind of family with any type of budget.
+Unique day trips are available for every kind of family with any type of budget (such as a day trip from Dublin to Belfast if you’re just in town for the day).

 Not renting a car while in Belfast?
 Grab a spot on this Giant’s Causeway tour that will take you straight there from the city.